 - 1. Add the Study-Site Layer and Water Layer to your Map Document. - 2.
-Using the ET GeoWizard tool, remove any areas of water from the study sites (follow instructions included with the software for installation). - a.
-Open ET GeoWizard. - b.
-Under the Geoprocessing tab, select Erase and click on GO. - c.
-Select your study site polygon layer as the layer to be erased.d.
-Give your output layer a name.
+Use the Erase tool in ArcToolbox to remove any areas of water from the study sites - a.
+Open ArcToolbox and navigate to the Erase tool in the Analysis Tools -> Overlay toolbox.